CountryRoadsTech/PhysicsSimulation/README.md

 # Physics Simulation

-A physics simulation website (mainly for spacecraft orbits and launches) using Ruby on Rails, Postgresql, Hotwire, StimulusJS, ThreeJS, and D3JS.
+An open source, physics simulation website (mainly for spacecraft orbits and launches) using Ruby on Rails, Postgresql, Hotwire, StimulusJS, ThreeJS, and D3JS.

 ## Development Setup